 The first and most important consideration is also the most difficult to define, but there is a difference between the two.
 For a strong coffee, there is only on the winner and that’s the percolator.
 It makes dark coffee based on its constant recycling but it can be made lighter with the right timing so it does have versatility on its side.
 There is also more caffeine when using a percolator thanks to the added brewing.

 For a lighter coffee that can be made medium depending on the type of filter and grind of beans, a drip coffee maker is a good option.
 Filters help to remove some of the oils for a clean taste but without some of the smoothness.

 Both types of coffee makers are available in a variety of prices so they suit every budget.
 Of course, quality tends to increase with the price but a compact percolator that is ideal for camping can cost under $20.
 These may have a smaller capacity but can be perfect for someone living alone.
 Electric percolators can cost anywhere between $40 – $200 with anything around the mid waypoint being a reliable product with a large capacity that can give you around 10 cups and above.

 A drip coffee maker is equally as different when it comes to price and can be found for as little as $15 for a basic product.
-Pod brewers are more expensive, but not by a lot so don’t expect to have to part with more than $200 for a decent product, although they can cost a fair bit more if you have the budget to spend.
-A high-spec bean to cup product can reach the thousands which is not something you can say about a percolator.
+Pod brewers are more expensive, but not by a lot so don’t expect to have to part with more than $200 for a decent product.
+Although they can cost more if you have the budget to spend they shouldn’t cost more than for example the best espresso machine under $500.

 This is where a percolator is the better choice as they are often found in multiple cup sizes, going well over ten cups at a time.
 These are great for entertaining, especially since they are easy to reheat (although this will increase the strength).
 Still, both products can be found in more convenient sizes so if you live alone or as a couple, you won’t be short on options.